jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 1 Interpretation
 In this schedule, complex freshwater fisheries activity approval means an approval described in section 42(4)﻿(j).

-### 2 Information required in referral application including standard or complex freshwater fisheries activity
+### 2 Information required in referral application including complex freshwater fisheries activity
-The information required to be provided under section 13(4)﻿(y)﻿(vi) is the following:
+The information required to be provided under section 13(4)﻿(y)﻿(via) is the following:
   (a) whether an in-stream structure is proposed (including formal notification of any dam or diversion structure) and the extent to which this may impede fish passage; and
-  (b) whether any fish salvage activities or other complex freshwater fisheries activities are proposed.
+  (b) whether any other complex freshwater fisheries activities are proposed.

 ### 3 Information required in application for complex freshwater fisheries activity approval
 For the purpose of section 43(3)﻿(j), an application for a complex freshwater fisheries activity approval must include the following information: